Beej126/BeejBlog/content/posts/2010-09-23-considering-home-network-storage.md

 <div>
-  These are the only options I&#8217;m currently aware of:
+  These are the only options I'm currently aware of:
 </div>

   * <a href="http://www.drobo.com/" target="_blank">Drobo</a>